This week: Strange DetailsEdited by: LJPC - the tortoise

 Phoenix writes: I can't agree strongly enough.
 Character voice is so integral to making characters that readers want to read, and as writers our efforts at making them distinct is well placed.
 Great topic!

 It’s true—good character voice sets a writer apart.
 Even if it takes many revisions to get there, as we both know!

-BIG BAD WOLF submits "Monster Cowboys The Book" and writes: Don't forget about the lingo of world like ours, yet totally different.
+BIG BAD WOLF Is Thankful submits "Monster Cowboys The Book" and writes: Don't forget about the lingo of world like ours, yet totally different.

 The word “lingo” itself is a great example of voice.
 Thanks, BBW!